xqzhang2015/tech_stack/database/etcd/README.md

 * simple token

 The simple token isn’t designed for production use cases.
-Its tokens aren’t cryptographically signed and servers must statefully track token-user correspondence; it is meant for development testing.
+Its tokens __aren’t cryptographically signed__ and servers must __statefully track token-user correspondence__; it is meant for development testing.

 * JWT token

-JWT tokens should be used for production deployments since it is cryptographically signed and verified.
+JWT tokens should be used for production deployments since it is cryptographically signed__ and verified.

-From the implementation perspective, JWT is stateless.
+From the implementation perspective, JWT is __stateless__.
 Its token can include metadata including username and revision, so servers don’t need to remember correspondence between tokens and the metadata.

+## boltDB

-## NoFreelistSync
+### NoFreelistSync

 ```golang
 // Do not sync freelist to disk.
 This improves the database write performance